 - The strength of the CBD formulation relative to the type of CBD, or

 - How to define the ingredients and whether or not they can help you.

 You’re really just guessing.
 In fact, you’re wasting your time and possibly your money.
-No matter where you buy your CBD, do your homework.
+No matter where you buy your CBD Oil products, do your homework.

 Learn what the different terms mean.
 When you read the ingredients, make sure you understand what they are.
-And get your hands on an Independent Lab Report (AKA Certificate of Analysis or COA).
+And get your hands on product Independent Lab Results (AKA Certificate of Analysis or COA).

-Understand that there is not going to be anyone working in a Big Box of any type who can get you the information you need so you can make an informed purchase.
+Understand that there is no one working in a Big Box of any type who can get you the information you need so you can make an informed purchase.